 - A chronic pain state is being experienced.

 With chronic pain, regions of the body, particularly the neck and back can become sensitized.
 Pain is often out of proportion with imaging findings and there may be some element of stress and anxiety which is amplifying the pain.
-It is not uncommon for the patient to be on sick leave and fearful of movement.
+It is not uncommon for the patient to be fearful of movement.
 This is an increasing problem and there are numerous hypothesis as to why it can develop.
 The inappropriate use of scans and poor explanation of injuries which scare the patient are two possible causes.
 New treatment strategies which embrace the biopsychosocial model are achieving promising outcomes for patients suffering with chronic pain where treatment is based more on exercise and education.